ReznikovRoman/ESL-account_manager/README.md

 The most significant feature of this app, to my mind, is function "auto_admin", which automatically checks new protests and beeps, if a new one is created.

-Hope this app will make your work as an ESL admin easier and will allow you to manage your projects fast and simply.
+Hope this app will make your work as an ESL admin easier and allow you to manage your projects quickly and simply..